Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 someone even dare to install it, there were many mistakes made.

 **First**: leaving the configuration as an array.
 False statement <a href="https://worstpractice.dev/backend/diy-dependency-injection-container-2#choose-the-right-weapon" rel="noopener" target="_blank">made by me</a>:
->  And when we think about it, in the end, deep inside all the parsers the whole thing will end up in an average associative array or Iterable class.
+> And when we think about it, in the end, deep inside all the parsers the whole thing will end up in an average associative
+> array or Iterable class.
 Then why should we waste our time on this?

 **Second**: comes from the first actually: the type strictness became unmaintainable.
-I even had to add some ignores and exceptions to the `phpstan`'s configuration, to pass all tests.
+I even had to add some ignores and exceptions to the `PHPStan`'s configuration, to pass all tests.

 **Third**: closed the possibility to use other config parsers, so one can make their own (e.g.: XML, YAML, ini, etc.).

 ### Planning

-I decided, if I refactor the code, I will do it right.
-So I aimed to rewrite anything necessary in PHP version 8.2.
-Today, as I'm writing this article, the PHP 8.2 is still not released yet officially, I could use only the Release Candidate version.
+I decided, when I refactor the code, I will do it right.
+So I aimed to rewrite everything in PHP 8.2.
+Today, as I'm writing this article, the PHP 8.2 is still not officially released, and I could use only the Release Candidate version.

 I assumed and accepted that some tools won't work as expected as partial or full lack of PHP 8.2 support.
 I as right unfortunately.
 I had to give up using the `PHP CS`, the `CS Fixer`, and the